See it as improvement.

 New to the airport is the Area of Rescue Assistance room.
 They are located on both Concourse A and B. These fireproof rooms are a safe place for people who are using wheelchairs or have mobility issues to go in case of a fire or emergency because elevators and escalators can not be used.
 Inside each Area of Rescue room there is a voice box where the person can call to ask for help.
 GSP First Responders will be able to provide prompt assistance.

-The space located on the North end of the ticket lobby which once housed the temporary airline ticket counters is being transformed into new Administrative Offices and a new Conference Center.
-The new parking lot adjacent to this space is being refurbished with a mill and overlay of asphalt.
-New curbs, gutters and lighting are also being installed and should be completed by the end of September.
+The space located on the North end of the ticket lobby which once housed the temporary airline ticket counters has been transformed into new Administrative Offices and a new Conference Center.
+The new parking lot adjacent to this space has been refurbished with a mill and overlay of asphalt.
+New curbs, gutters and lighting have been installed and look great….

 Enhancements to the facade and exterior of the terminal are completed.
 Glass windows have taken the place of the original concrete exterior, allowing the terminal interior to be brightened with natural light.
 Curbside canopies have been constructed along the terminal, giving those people who are in the drop-off and pick-up area shelter from inclement weather.
 Covered walkways connecting the terminal to the parking garages were also constructed a part of the renovation.